What Is Concrete Screed?

 Once the concrete screed is hardened after giving it the required finish, it is properly cured.
 If the screed is not treated properly, some defects like cracks, surface dust or bleeding, crumbly surface, and fractures around the pipework, can be observed.

-The advantages of concrete screed are as follows:
+Some advantages of concrete screed are as follows:

 3. The application of concrete screed is not so complex.
 Hence it is not necessary to hire highly skilled workers for it.